Introduction

 Children who are looked after are:

-Children who are looked after often face a number of additional risks:
+Children who are looked after often face several additional risks, such as:

 What to do